-The first break in the sea drive heading west is a small park with a dashing statue of Antonio Maceo, the Cuban Independence war hero, atop his horse.
+The first break in the sea drive heading west is a small park with a dashing statue of Antonio Maceo, the Cuban independence war hero, atop his horse.
 Behind the park rises the concrete mass of the Hospital Nacional Hermanos Ameijeiras.
 An underpass links the park to the walkway.

-A rare monument honoring Americans in Cuba, Monumento a las Víctimas del Maine commemorates the 266 US Marines killed when the US battleship Maine exploded in Havana harbor in 1898, an incident that helped spark the Spanish-American War.
+A rare monument honoring Americans in Cuba, the Monumento a las Víctimas del Maine commemorates the 266 US Marines killed when the US battleship Maine exploded in Havana harbor in 1898, an incident that helped spark the Spanish-American War.
 An eagle atop the monument was toppled in 1959 during a moment of high revolutionary fervor.

 Still further west along the Malecón, end your walk at the striking modernist Hotel Riviera.
 It opened in 1957 as a hotel-cabaret-casino, the property of US gangster Meyer Lansky.
 A year later the Cuban government appropriated the hotel as Lansky fled to the Bahamas.
-Today the hotel retains the over-the-top design of its brief 1950s heyday.
+Today the building retains the over-the-top design of its brief 1950s heyday.